Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Discussion

 \section{Discussion}

-What truly makes the formulation of deterministic entanglement transmission (DET) scalable with network size and adaptable to different (at least series-parallel) network topologies is the use of deterministic quantum communication protocols~\cite{conpt_mgh21}.
-One may wonder if the specific DET scheme based on the series and parallel rules (Table~\ref{table_qdet-rules}) that we have introduced is the only possible DET scheme using deterministic protocols.
-The answer is negative, because different series and parallel rules may exist as well:

-For example, the recipe of $\mathcal{S}(\boldsymbol{\lambda}_a,\boldsymbol{\lambda}_b)$ [Eq.~\eqref{eq_s}] may still be implementable by LOCC if the matrix $\mathbf{V}$ is not a constant but depends explicitly on $\boldsymbol{\lambda}_a$ and $\boldsymbol{\lambda}_b$.
-When properly chosen, this new swapping function can even produce a better $k$-concurrence ($k\neq d$) than our swapping function~\cite{k-concurrence_g05}.
-Moreover, if quantum catalysts~\cite{q-catal_jp99} are allowed, then it is also possible to have a new purification function $\mathcal{P}(\boldsymbol{\lambda})$ that is implementable by LOCC without satisfying the majorization relation [Eq.~\eqref{eq_p_locc}].
-These new functions still correspond to deterministic protocols and therefore can be used to build a different set of series and parallel rules.
+What makes the formulation of deterministic entanglement transmission (DET) scalable with network size and adaptable to different (at least series-parallel) network topologies is the use of deterministic quantum communication protocols~\cite{conpt_mgh21}.
+One may wonder if the specific DET scheme based on the series and parallel rules (Table~\ref{table_qdet-rules}) that we have introduced is the only possible scheme using deterministic protocols.
+The answer is negative: For example, the matrix $\mathbf{V}$ in the recipe of $\mathcal{S}(\boldsymbol{\lambda}_a,\boldsymbol{\lambda}_b)$ [Eq.~\eqref{eq_s}] that makes it deterministic is not unique if $\mathbf{V}(\boldsymbol{\lambda}_a,\boldsymbol{\lambda}_b)$ can generally depend on $\boldsymbol{\lambda}_a$ and $\boldsymbol{\lambda}_b$.
+When properly chosen, the new swapping function can even produce a better $k$-concurrence ($k\neq d$) than our proposed swapping function~\cite{k-concurrence_g05}.
+Moreover, if quantum catalysts~\cite{q-catal_jp99} are allowed, then it is also possible to have a new concentration function $\mathcal{P}(\boldsymbol{\lambda})$ that is deterministic without satisfying the majorization relation [Eq.~\eqref{eq_p_locc}].
+These new functions can be used to build a different set of series and parallel rules.

-What remains is the question of whether we can also find deterministic protocols that are applicable to non-series-parallel QN.
-The complexity of answering this comes from the fact that multipartite protocols~\cite{QEP-GHZ_pclla10} and multilink-based QN routing~\cite{q-netw-route_p19} may have to be used for producing deterministic outcomes.
-The existence of such deterministic protocols can certainly help us study entanglement transmission on a more general QN.
+What remains is the question of whether we can also find deterministic protocols that are scalable for non-series-parallel QN.
+The complexity of answering this lies in the fact that multipartite protocols~\cite{QEP-GHZ_pclla10} and multilink-based QN routing~\cite{q-netw-route_p19} may have to be used for producing deterministic outcomes.
+The existence of such deterministic protocols can help us achieve entanglement transmission for a more general QN.